ivy-net/Ivynet/devops/packer/README.md

 _[Return](../README.md)_

-[Packer](https://packer.io) can be used to create images with backend and client binaries.
+[Packer](https://packer.io) can be used to create VM images with backend and client binaries.
-All required extra software is installed and extra AVS repositories are downloded.
+All required extra software is installed and extra AVS repositories are included, too.

-# Usage
+# Packer Usage

 ## Git Hub actions